MarcinMikolaj/note-box/README.md

 ## Setup

+### Project dowload
 1. Open this URL https://github.com/MarcinMikolaj/note-box
 2. Now we must find the green rectangle where it writes „<>CODE”
 3. We select HTTPS and there is a link below that you need to copy
 4. The next step is to open IntelliJ And choose File > New > Project from Version Control
 5. Then we need to paste our URL from Github, select the path to our project on our PC, and click Clone.
 6. Enjoy our Project! 😄

+### Run with Docker

+To run the project with a docker profile, the application file should be built with the `maven clean install` command.
+Once the artifact is prepared and located under `/target` directory, then the `docker-compose up --build` could be executed.
+The app should be available under the URL configured in the docker-compose file (port 9000 same as for dev profile).

+### Run localy
+If you want to run the app locally then it's required to have PostreSQL database installed.
+PostgreSQL installation (should be not modified, meaning the default config should be selected):

+1. Download the installation package from Installation package - please choose according to the operation system.
+2. Go through the installation steps.
+3. Please remember that the password provided on the 'Password' screen would be used in the application properties.
+If u'll choose admin123 then there'll be NO need to change dev app config.
+REMEMBER THE PROVIDED PASSWORD if u would decide to choose different one!
+4. Now when your database is reade you can user PgAdmin or for example DBeaver to create Database where we will storage our tables.

 ## Resources